 An Amazing Million Dollar Day for Scouting

-Nearly 900 supporters attended our 2019 Million Dollar Day for Scouting - two breakfasts within a 25 hour period designed to raise $1 million to launch the 2020 Friends of Scouting Campaign.
-Participants saw a snapshot of Scouting’s influence as they shared fellowship and made their 2020 contributions.
+Over 550 volunteers, donors, and community advocates attended Million Dollar Day for Scouting - two breakfasts designed to raise $1 million and launch the annual fundraising campaign.
+This year, participants saw a snapshot of Scouting’s impact on youth as they shared fellowship and made their contributions to .